sejja/2D-Software-Rasterizer/README.md

 					    Texture Transformation
 ---------------------------------------------------------------------------------------------------------
-This Demo will allow you to tile or crop an Image
 You can adjust the rendering options using the GUI provided, when tiling, you can change:
 -Tiling Options
 -Horizontal Tiles